- have school age students who live in an isolated area, or

 Under the Assistance for Isolated Children Scheme, only the Additional Boarding Allowance is income tested.

-Residency requirements for the Assistance for Isolated Children Scheme
+Residence requirements for Assistance for Isolated Children Scheme

 To be eligible for the Assistance for Isolated Children Scheme you must satisfy residence requirements.
-You and the student you are claiming for must be:
+You and the student you are claiming for must be normally living in Australia and be:

 - an Australian citizen